Year Inducted: 2013

 Dr. John Bates Clark - John Bates Clark was born in Providence on January 26, 1847, the son of merchant John H. Clark and Charlotte Huntington.
 In his early youth, his family moved to Minneapolis where his father engaged in the business of selling farm machinery.
 Clark came east in the early 1860s to attend Providence High School and Brown…

 James V. Healey - Jim Healey was a two-sport all-state athlete in high school and the sparkplug of a South Providence sandlot baseball team that won five age-graded championships from 1953 to 1957.
-A fierce competitor in collegiate and professional sports, Jim was noted for his "hustle."
-Fortunately for those whose cause he championed through life, that hustle and…
+He was a member of the IBAA baseball team and the 1957 state CYO champion St. Michael's team, both of which were captained by Patrick T.…

 John Carter Minkins - He was the first African American editor of a white newspaper.
 He was a renowned speaker and defender of human rights, attacking segregation and discrimination.
 John Carter Minkins came into this life on January 29, 1869 in Norfolk, Virginia.
 His mother died very young and he never met his white father.
 Raised by his grandmother,…